Skip to content

 library(clusterProfiler)

-# org.Hs.eg.db: a package for the human gene annotation database
+# org.Hs.eg.db: package for the human gene annotation database

 library(org.Hs.eg.db)